ChillFish8/Async-PyO3-Examples/README.md

 **And with that you have a working wrapper for asyncio-driven Rust futures.**

-All that is left to do now is to generalise to any kind of future (by taking an `impl IntoPyObject` as `Output` for example), add a `cancel` method, potentially implement the `Waker` pseudo-trait manually for our `WakerClosure` to avoid wrapping it in an `Arc`, and generally polish some rough edges.
+The remaining work is to generalise to any kind of future (by taking an `impl IntoPyObject` as `Output` for example), add a `cancel` method, potentially implement the `Waker` pseudo-trait manually for our `WakerClosure` to avoid wrapping it in an `Arc`, release the GIL when `poll`ing, and generally polish some rough edges.

 But that is left to libraries to implement, or to the reader as an exercise.